gooddata/gooddata-ui-sdk/README.md

 ### After you pull latest changes

-Always run `rush install`; this will make sure all the dependencies from the shrinkwrap file will be installed in all the projects managed in the repository.
+Always run `rush install`; this will make sure all the dependencies from the lock file will be installed in all the projects managed in the repository.
 After that run `rush build`.

-In case the pull brings in new projects or large bulk of changes, it is safer (albeit more time-consuming) to run `rush link --force && rush clean && rush rebuild`.
+In case the pull brings in new projects or large bulk of changes, it is safer (albeit more time-consuming) to run `rush install && rush link --force && rush clean && rush rebuild`.

 ### Contributor manual / FAQ